mikekolling1966/cr_powerbi/README.md

 ### ⚠️ cap_cap_esacontactonboarding_systemuser Dataflow — REFRESH ERROR

-The Gen2 dataflow syncing onboarding systemuser data is currently showing a refresh error in the workspace.
+The Gen2 dataflow is currently showing a refresh error in the workspace.
 This will cause the Onboarding Projects page to show stale data.
 Check dataflow credentials and Dataverse connectivity.

+### ⚠️ CRM Health Monitoring Semantic Model — LIKELY REDUNDANT

+The workspace contains a `CRM Health Monitoring` semantic model which is not referenced anywhere in the current report.
+It appears to be a legacy object from an earlier iteration before the infrastructure health data was consolidated into the main semantic model.
+Confirm nothing else connects to it via the lineage view in the Power BI service, then delete.

 ### Email Alerts — NOT YET CONFIGURED